azazazo/azazazo.github.io/content/posts/tones.md

 [^2]: i find it kind of funny that they were so enthused by chinese phonology. its probably because as buddhist monks, they interact with sanskrit texts quite often, and so there was a natural enthusiasm for sanskrit phonology which extended to chinese
 [^3]: theres no precise number because rime dictionaries dont explicitly say what character began with what sound, only that two characters began with the same sound
 [^4]: this is actually a very common trigger for tonogenesis
+[^5]: this means that mutually intelligible dialects will be grouped into the same family. in fact i think some people dont use the term "dialect" and instead use "topolect" or "variety" for this reason. if we take mutual intelligibility as the criteria for differentiating between language and dialect there would be hundreds of languages in china